What is Leaky Gut Syndrome?

 - Probiotics: In addition to including foods rich in probiotics to your diet, you may also wish to include supplements that add micro and macrobiotic organisms—good bacteria that your digestive system needs to process foods and promote digestive health.

-- Slippery Elm: Is a soothing herb, often used for digestive issues and can help promote mucus secretions to assist with digestive protection
+- Slippery Elm: A soothing herb, often used for digestive issues.
+It can help promote mucus secretions to assist with digestive protection.

-The worst thing you could do is nothing. hoping your leaky gut just goes away.
+The worst thing you can do is nothing, hoping your leaky gut just goes away.
 That’s not going to happen without you making some major dietary and lifestyle changes.